gradiuscypher/infosec_getting_started/certifications/README.md

 # Certifications

 There are mixed opinions on certification within InfoSec - some are good, while many are complete crap.
-Regardless of your opinion, below are some links that may of interest for you to dig through yourself.
+Regardless of your opinion, below are some links that may of interest for you to dig through yourself (don't listen to crap from _Dark Reading_).

 # List of Certifications
 **1. SANS & GIAC